scuzzydude/asimov/asimov.md

 "I'm not food," Tot said.

-"It speaks our words," said a girls voice, "Big Mama!
+"It speaks our words," said a girl's voice, "Big Mama!
 Big Mama!"

 Tot tried to turn over, but somebody kicked him in the head.